jameshosken/itpcamp2017/p5-on-the-phone/readme.md

 See section on Node.js above.

 #### 3. Cordova
+*We will run through installing cordova together during the workshop*

 1. Install Cordova using `npm install -g cordova`
 2. Navigate to where you want your project in your terminal